olincollege/i-can-ical/docs/index.md

 Another limitation is that you need to create an account or have the login credentials to an existing account set up for this purpose, which requires some additional work at setup meaning the program is not super easily transferrable.
 It is also important to note that the program needs to be running for it to work, so anytime you want to use this tool, you need to make sure you start up the program in terminal or have it running constantly.

+# Video
+See a more in-depth description of the project [here](https://youtu.be/yIs8783s6K0)